Vexorithm/Vexorithm.github.io/_pages/about.md

 # About Me
 Hello!
 I am currently a junior undergraduate student at the School of Artificial Intelligence, Nanjing University of Information Science and Technology, where I am fortunate to be advised by [Peilan Xu](https://scholar.google.ca/citations?hl=zh-CN&user=MYTn5zYAAAAJ "许沛澜").

-My current research focuses on evolutionary computation, LLM reasoning, multi-agent frameworks, and various LLM application research.
-Several papers have been submitted to the top journals and conferences in the field of artificial intelligence (such as ACM Transactions, IJCAI, ACL ...), and my representative work "Density-Assisted Evolutionary Dynamic Multimodal Optimization" has been accepted by ACM TELO.
+My current research focuses on LLM reasoning, multi-agent frameworks, swarm intelligence, and various LLM application research.
+Several papers have been submitted to the top journals and conferences in the field of artificial intelligence (such as ACM Transactions, ACL, NeurIPS, EMNLP ...), and my representative work "Density-Assisted Evolutionary Dynamic Multimodal Optimization" has been accepted by ACM TELO.

 Currently, I am undertaking an internship at [Shanghai AI Lab](https://www.shlab.org.cn/ "上海人工智能实验室") under the mentorship of [Rui Su](https://scholar.google.ca/citations?hl=zh-CN&authuser=2&user=tLLmRBwAAAAJ "苏锐").
-Previously, I worked as a research assistant at The University of Tokyo, and collaborate closely with [Xinjie Zhao]([https://openreview.net/profile?id=~Zhao_Xinjie1](https://scholar.google.com/citations?hl=zh-CN&user=_l5fPvEAAAAJ) "赵新杰"). .

 I am honoured to be recognized as a **Kaggle Expert** for winning two silver medals in LLM competitions.
 Additionally, I won the championship in the [IEEE CEC Competition on Seeking Multiple Optima in Dynamic Environments](http://mi.hitsz.edu.cn/activities/smode_cec2023/index.html) for two consecutive years (2023,2024), and was awarded a national first prize in the Lanqiao Cup.

 I am actively seeking opportunities for academic collaboration and would be delighted to discuss potential partnerships.
-Please feel free to contact me at <auraithm@gmail.com> (personal email) or <evonexusx@gmail.com>.
+Please feel free to contact me at <auraithm@gmail.com>.

 ---

 # 🔥 News
 - *2025.03*: &nbsp;🎉🎉 Paper "Density-Assisted Evolutionary Dynamic Multimodal Optimization" is accepted by **ACM Transactions on Evolutionary Learning and Optimization**.
 - *2025.03*: &nbsp;🎉🎉 Won a silver medal at Kaggle competitions "LLMs - You Can't Please Them All".
 ---

 # 🎖 Honors and Awards